PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Benchmarking

 \subsubsection{Rank Metrics}

-Since the space of possible genetic or chemical perturbations is massive, a common application of these models is to rank perturbations by their ability to induce some desired cell state, and select only the top perturbations for experimental validation~\citep{VandeSande2023Jun}.
+Since the space of possible genetic or chemical perturbations is massive, a common application of these models is to rank perturbations by by their ability to induce some desired cell state, and select only the top perturbations for experimental validation~\citep{VandeSande2023Jun}.

-Unfortunately, there are no metrics developed to capture this application so far, which results in models that generate predictions with high cosine similarity or low \gls{rmse} to the observed gene expression, but fail to capture smaller but key changes that uniquely distinguish the effects of one perturbation from others.
+Unfortunately, there are no metrics developed for perturbation ordering, which results in models that generate predictions with high cosine similarity or low \gls{rmse} to the observed gene expression, but fail to capture smaller but key changes that uniquely distinguish the effects of one perturbation from others.
 In particular, mode or posterior collapse where a model always generates the same prediction irrespective of target perturbation may still result in decent cosine similarity or \gls{rmse} on particular dataset.

 We find it difficult to use existing information retrieval metrics such as the mean reciprocal rank \citep{radev-etal-2002-evaluating} as that would require a specific desired cell state to create rankings, potentially biasing our evaluation.
 Therefore, we introduce a rank-based metric that measures, for a given observed perturbation, how close the model prediction is to the observation, compared to predictions made for other perturbations.
 The rank metric is computed on a per perturbation basis: